ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    introduces a performance penalty.
 Once this is removed, this option will be removed and the feature will be enabled by default.
 Defaults to ``0``.

--  ``ENABLE_MPMM_FCONF``: Enables configuration of MPMM through FCONF, which allows platforms with cores supporting MPMM to describe them via the ``HW_CONFIG`` device tree blob.
-Default is 0.

 -  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
    support within generic code in TF-A. This option is currently only supported in BL2, BL31, and BL32 (TSP) for AARCH64 binaries, and